-We incurred transition costs to implement this all-direct sales strategy in the U.S., including approximately \$5 million in incremental expense during the year ended December 31, 2014 resulting from the ramp up of sales and operating resources.
-We also incurred \$9.5 million in non-recurring expenses during the year ended December 31, 2014 associated with project management and other one-time costs required to implement this new strategy.
-Further, we incurred one-time transitional impacts related to the drawdown of distributor inventory in the fourth quarter of 2014, resulting in a reduction in revenue and operating profit of \$25 million and \$21 million, respectively.
+We incurred transition costs to implement this all-direct sales strategy in the U.S., including approximately \$5 million in incremental expense during the year ended December 31, 2014, resulting from the ramp up of sales and operating resources.
+We also incurred \$9.5 million in non-recurring expenses during the year ended December 31, 2014, associated with project management and other one-time costs required to implement this new strategy.
+Further, we incurred one-time transitional impacts related to the drawdown of distributor inventory in the fourth quarter of 2014, resulting in a reduction in revenue and operating profit of \$25 million and \$21 million, respectively, in such period.

 During the three months ended December 31, 2014, we began recognizing revenue on rapid assay kits and instrument consumables upon delivery to end users in the U.S., instead of at distribution.
-We expect to capture additional revenue that was previously earned by our distribution partners, which we refer to as distributor margin capture.
-We expect this incremental revenue stream will provide accretive benefits to operating profit, net of investments in our freight and distribution capability and sales, marketing and customer support resources, which will scale over time based on our expected future growth rates.
-Also as a result of the transition to an all-direct sales strategy in the U.S., we anticipate increased working capital demands, including inventory costs previously borne by our distributors and incremental accounts receivable resulting from a potentially longer elapsed time to collect our receivables.
+We expect to capture additional revenue that was previously earned by our distribution partners, net of other changes related to this all-direct strategy, such as free next-day shipping and a new returns policy for expired product.
+We refer to this net additional revenue as distributor margin capture.
+This net incremental revenue allows us to expand our sales, marketing and customer support resources, which we expect will drive future revenue growth, and to build out our distribution capability.
+We expect investments in these areas will scale over time based on our expected future growth rates and provide accretive benefits to operating profit.
+Also as a result of the transition to an all-direct sales strategy in the U.S., we anticipate increased working capital demands, including inventory costs previously borne by our distributors, and incremental accounts receivable resulting from a longer elapsed time to collect our receivables.

 Currency Impact.
-Approximately 25% and 27% of our consolidated revenue for the three months ended March 31, 2015 and 2014, respectively, was derived from products manufactured in the U.S. and sold internationally in local currencies.
+For both the three and nine months ended September 30, 2015, approximately 25% of our consolidated revenue was derived from products manufactured in the U.S. and sold internationally in local currencies, as compared to 27% for both the three and nine months ended September 30, 2014.
 Strengthening of the rate of exchange for the U.S. dollar relative to other currencies has a negative impact on our revenues derived in currencies other than the U.S. dollar and on profits of products manufactured in the U.S. and sold internationally, and a weakening of the U.S. dollar has the opposite effect.
 Similarly, to the extent that the U.S. dollar is stronger in current or future periods relative to the exchange rates in effect in the corresponding prior periods, our growth rate will be negatively affected.
 The impact of foreign currency denominated operating expenses and foreign currency denominated supply contracts partly offset this exposure.
 Additionally, our designated hedges of intercompany inventory purchases and sales help delay the impact of certain exchange rate fluctuations on non-U.S. denominated revenues.